 These roles can be a doctor, civilian, mayor, mafia, or more.
 Each role has a specific duty that they can perform during the night in order to narrow down who they think the mafia players are.
 After each night, the players have the decision to reveal what they found out during the night and discuss with other players so that they can help each other narrow down who the mafia players are and ultimately execute them.

 If the villagers can successfully execute all mafia players, they win!
-If the mafia players execute all the villagers by lying and outplaying the villagers, then they win!
+If the mafia players can lie and execute all the villagers, then they win!

 This game can get pretty complicated with multiple roles, so we recommend picking up a copy of the mafia card set to help guide you through the game.